cboyda/LighthouseLabs/Project-SQL/cleaning_data.md

 <details>
 <summary> 7.
 Consider NUMERIC fields with null to 0 for math.</summary>

-Without a SME to confirm only necessary columns for our questions/math were tested and corrected for NULLs.
+Without a SME to confirm, only necessary columns for our questions/math were tested and corrected for NULLs.

-Most importantly without SME input NO columns were removed even if they only had 100% Nulls since [each null value only uses one bit on disk](https://github.com/dwyl/learn-postgresql/issues/49).
 </details>